 Please do request your free two month trial of QuickScreen for your organisation by registering an account.
 You can then start using the software straightaway.
 Your management portal includes a Tutor Manual and Technical Guide.

-Click here to sign up your organisation and choose the ‘organisation’ registration type option.
+Sign up for a free trial using the green button below and choose the ‘organisation’ registration type option.

 QuickScreen dyslexia screening test is accessible on any number of devices and priced according to the volume of usage.
 Annual license fees start from £500 plus VAT per annum.